-In terms of the availability of support, you can contact AWeber’s phone support team from 8am-8pm ET Monday to Friday; and their live chat is available 7am-10pm ET Monday to Friday and 8am-5pm on weekends.
+In terms of the availability of support, Aweber’s email support is available 24/7; its phone support team operates from 8am-8pm ET Monday to Friday; and their live chat is available 7am-10pm ET Monday to Friday and 8am-5pm on weekends.

 All in all, the support is one of the best things about AWeber.

 AWeber review conclusion